jdeerhake/AssetUnify/README.md

 File extensions are optional, and assumed to be .js/.css if omitted.

-Include a "directory" key under either scripts or stylesheet will set the directory where they are located (relative to DOCUMENT_ROOT, defaults are javascripts and stylesheets, respectively):
+Including a "directory" key under either scripts or stylesheet will set the directory where they are located (relative to DOCUMENT_ROOT, defaults are javascripts and stylesheets, respectively):

     {
       "scripts" : {